 In a trip that starts in a truck whose wheels fall off, down roads with meter-deep pot-holes full of garbage and water, Bernhard Heiser takes us on an unforgettable, marvellously written and beautifully illustrated trip from Bangkok to Angkor Wat and beyond.
 The photographs are excellent and the text really captures the feeling of the trip.
 If you have ever wondered what Camodia is like, you must visit this site:

 In a web site somewhat intimidatingly titled "Investigations of the Angkor Architecture", Baku F. Saito presented some extraordinary photographs.
-Regrettably, this web site has now disappeared and the photos have been published in a book, ""The Face Towers of Banteay Chmar" which as far as I know is only available in Japan.
+Regrettably, this web site has now disappeared and the photos have been published in a book, "The Face Towers of Banteay Chmar".
 Fortunately the Internet Archive still holds a copy of the photos and you can find them on the web archive

 "Recognized by it's graceful, elegant gestures (kbach) and elaborate costumes, this beautiful dance form has come to embody the historical traditions and values of Khmer throughout the world".
-This site richly illustrated and well written, takes us on a journey of discovery of this dance, its history and its modern relevance.
+Sadly, another site that has disappeared but appears in the Internet Archive on this page.
+It is richly illustrated and well written, takes us on a journey of discovery of this dance, its history and its modern relevance.

 "Bandits, corrupt cops, hottentots, we'd inevitably be kidnapped and sold for scrap.
 Now, of course, I realized that this was an absurd overreaction on my part."
 And Andy goes on to describe, in his inimitable style and with superb photographs, an interesting (and safe) trip to Angkor.
 You can almost smell the Cambodian air.
 A site worth visiting.